Wilson's theorem modulo higher prime powers II: Bernoulli numbers and polynomials: Proofs of Theorems and

 \begin{proof} This follows from Proposition~\ref{prop:qp-bnp-2}.
 The congruence for $Q_p(4)$ can be reduced (i.e., the term $p-1$ is replaced by $-1$) by the generalized Kummer congruences of Proposition~\ref{prop:gen-congr}. \end{proof}

 We can apply Lemma~\ref{lem:qp-bnn-2} together with Lemma~\ref{lem:qp-bnn} to substitute values of $Q_p$ in different moduli.
 We use \textsl{Mathematica} to shorten lengthy calculations.
-The remaining terms are then simplified and reduced by applying Kummer congruences afterwards.
+The remaining terms are then simplified and reduced by applying the Kummer congruences afterwards.
+We use the substitution

-\begin{proof}[Proof of Theorem~\ref{thm:main2}] By Theorem~\ref{thm:kel} and Table~\ref{tbl:psi}, we obtain
+\begin{proof}[Proof of Theorem~\ref{thm:main2}] By Theorem~\ref{thm:kel} and Table~\ref{tab:psi}, we obtain

 where

 and

 The computation leads to